Tim4ek/LeaderboardTest/README.md

 - Lobby view and popup has different canvases, as an optimization.

 - Also, for optimization, an atlas with common textures for buttons and popups was created.

+- Lobby and popup prefabs are also located in different groups in addressables.